 Our vocational training program for women, the KIRF Sewing Centre located at the Shekhwara Village School is located in rural Bihar in India.
 The Sewing Centre’s longtime teacher serves as both a mentor, confidant and sewing instructor for students: local young teenage girls and women who walk over to the school from their rural homes near Bodhgaya in Bihar, India.
 The Sewing Centre afternoon classes are held on campus at the Shekhwara Village School.
 Sewing skills are especially valued in this area where many families struggle to get enough food to eat much less “extra” cash for things such as clothing, mobile phones, transportation, housing materials and medical care.
 There is no electricity or indoor plumbing in these rural villages.
 Distances are traveled by foot by most.

-The KIRF Sewing Centre was founded and first funded by the Kirwin International Relief Foundation in 2009 with a modest investment that paid for several non-electric sewing machines, textiles and supplies and a stipend for a local professional seamstress to instruct the young women.
-We have been told that this program is extremely popular with local families because it teaches the young women how to earn valuable cash by sewing in this cash-poor rural economy of mostly rice farms with small family plots for growing food.
+The KIRF Sewing Centre was founded and first funded by the Kirwin International Relief Foundation in 2009 with a modest investment that paid for several non-electric sewing machines, textiles, supplies and a stipend for a local professional seamstress to instruct the young women.
+We have been told that this program is extremely popular with local families because it teaches these young women how to earn valuable cash by sewing in this cash-poor rural economy of mostly rice farms with small family plots for growing food.
 In a culture where “good marriages” require that a girl’s parents to either pay their in-laws a generous dowry or provide them with a bride who can earn an income, the vocational training is a great asset for the local young women.
 It gives them an opportunity to have a better marriage and better life by being able to help provide more food and resources for their families.

 Here are some highlights about the KIRF Sewing Centre from last week’s report from the school’s administrator: